The Grand Tour

 The Great Outdoors

-All of the buildings are accessed from a private lane, and there is separate access to the workshop/studio from the lane.
 Much of the landscaping across the site has been designed and implemented by the current owners.
 At the centre is a large lake, with an island accessed via a boardwalk, rich with reeds and flag iris.
-From here, grassland and woodland open out, running up to the banks of the Afon Ceri which marks the boundary and is home to kingfishers and otters.
+From here, grassland and woodland open out, running up to the banks of the Afon (River) Ceri, which marks the boundary and is home to kingfishers and otters.
 The site is abundant with wildlife as kites circle overhead and brown trout run along the river.

 Out and About

 Llangrannog Beach itself is a stunning stretch of sand flanked by dramatic cliffs, with a hidden cove – Cilborth – that can only be accessed during low tide.
-The village has immediate access to the spectacular Ceredigion coastal path.
+The village has immediate access to the spectacular 100-mile Ceredigion Coastal Path.
 To the north is the distinctive hill fort of Pen Dinas Lochtyn, with its panoramic views from Cardigan Island to the Llyn Peninsula.
-To the south, a fern-clad valley leads to the secluded National Trust cove of Penbryn, accompanied by the excellent Plwmp Tart café.
+Llangrannog’s sheltered west-facing cove is perfect for dolphin-spotting and swimming, and attracts surfers.
+To the south, a fern-clad valley leads to the secluded National Trust cove of Penbryn, which includes the excellent Plwmp Tart café.

 Council Tax Band: E